-The Herpetological Society of Ireland-

 Guidelines

-The grant will be up to a total of €300 for 2015/2016.
-The HSI reserves the right to distribute the funds between multiple applicants, or not at all depending on the suitability of applications received.
+The grant will be up to a max. of €300.
+However, the HSI reserves the right to distribute the funds between multiple applicants, or not at all depending on the suitability of applications received.

 The HSI reserve the right to adjust the funds available to the scheme on a yearly basis.